Kinesiology A.A. Degree

 In this course, students learn and apply foundational rhetorical theories and techniques of public speaking in a multicultural democratic society.
 Students discover, develop, and critically analyze ideas in public discourse through research, reasoning, organization, composition, delivery to a live audience, and evaluation of various types of speeches, including informative and persuasive speeches.
 This is an honors course.

 This course introduces archaeology, its methods and contributions, in an anthropological context.
 Topics in this course include cultural resource management, seriation, interpretation of finds, and selected case studies.
+(Formerly ANTHRO 100)

 This course is an introduction to the anthropological study of human diversity and culture.
 Cultural anthropologists study human organization, expression, subsistence, communication, belief, and identity, in relation to social inequalities and culture change.
 This course is intended for students in the Honors Program, but is open to all students who desire more challenging course work.
+(Formerly ANTHRO 102H)

 This course studies food from a holistic anthropological perspective.
 It examines production and consumption of food around the world and across time, and it investigates the variability of the cultural meanings and ecological roles of particular food resources and practices.
+(Formerly ANTHRO 103)

 This course provides an introduction to the field of Native American Studies.
 It emphasizes the agency, struggles, and social justice efforts of Native Americans in the United States.
 Topics covered include Native cultural and intellectual traditions; racialization and intersectionality; antiracism and decolonization; and the relationship between Western scientific practices and Native American experiences.
 This course is also offered as ETHS 108.
+(Formerly ANTHRO 108)

 This course introduces the study of beliefs and practices, past and present, associated with magic, witchcraft, and religion.
 Topics examined include ritual, symbolism, altered states of consciousness, and healing, as well as syncretism, change, and the social roles of these beliefs and practices.
+(Formerly ANTHRO 111)

 This course introduces the study of beliefs and practices, past and present, associated with magic, witchcraft, and religion.
 Topics examined include ritual, symbolism, altered states of consciousness, and healing, as well as syncretism, change, and the social roles of these beliefs and practices.
 This course is intended for students in the Honors Program but is open to all students who desire more challenging course work.
+(Formerly ANTHRO 111H)

-This course examines the progression of development in the physical, cognitive, social and emotional domains and identifies developmental milestones for children from conception through adolescence.
-There is an emphasis on interactions between biological processes and environmental factors.
-Students observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.
-This course is intended for students in the Honors Program but is open to all students who desire more challenging course work.
+Students examine the progression of development in the physical, cognitive, social, and emotional domains and identify developmental milestones for children from conception through adolescence.
+Emphasis is on interactions between biological processes, environmental, and cultural factors.
+Students may engage in various methods of observing children's development to evaluate individual differences and analyze development characteristics at various stages according to developmental theories.
+This is an honors course.
+(Formerly CD 105H)

 This course covers the development of children from two years to eight years old.
 Specifically, this course explores prominent theories related to early childhood development, typical and atypical development of children from two to eight years, contextual influences, and methods of studying the development of young children.
+(Formerly CD 108)

 This course examines the processes of socialization, focusing on the interrelationships of family, school, and community.
 Multiple societal contexts are examined.
 The course explores the role of the collaboration between family, community and schools in supporting children's development, from birth through adolescence.
+(Formerly CD 126)

 This course explores the history, effects, and role of the mass media in the U.S. The major forms of mass communication are studied (television, radio, film, newspapers and magazines).
 There is also a focus on critical analysis of media messages, effects of media on individual and society, and theories of communication.
 Students move beyond being "consumers" of media to "analysts" of media.
 (Formerly COMMST 135)